krehicbenjamin/ARTI-Task/README.md

 How to start the app:
 Have the path ready for your python.dll (this has do be done locally in the Program.cs file to have .Net native python compiling.

+Make sure all dependancies used in the training model are installed for the version you are using.

+For training and testing I have used 3.11 version of Python.
+The offical depedancies have become a bit buggy with the last ocuple of releases so I had to cut some corners to make this work.
+I suggest installing and using Python 3.11.

+I have left a example paths from my machine in the appsettings.json file so it's loaded as an enviroment variable.

-When you open the app (preferably in Visual Studio) update the fields Runtime.PythonDLL
+When you open the app (preferably in Visual Studio) update the fields in the appsettings.json file:
+Runtime.PythonDLL
 PythonEngine.PythonHome